Masum58/silks-plus-sms-ivr-booking-system/VAPI_COMPLETE_SYSTEM_PROMPT.md

 Customer: "Yes, please call when you arrive"
 You: "And would you like to pay via Cash, Wallet, or Card?"
 Customer: "Cash please"
+You: "Great!
+Would you like a Car or Car Eataly for delivery?"
+Customer: "Car please"
 You: [Call bookOrder with details]
 You: "Excellent!
 Your booking is confirmed.
 Your order reference is 1-2-3-4-5-6.
 We'll pick up from 123 Main Street, Apartment 5B and deliver to 456 Park Avenue, Unit 304.
 The driver will call when they arrive.
 Thank you for using Swifly Messenger!"